gquittet/myworld/README.md

 # Here is  my world configuration
-## The editor that I use every day is Emacs with Emacs shortcut.
+## The editor that I use every day is Emacs with Emacs shortcuts.
 ### Only for Debian and Ubuntu users

 ## Here is my Vim configuration